ublitzjs/preprocess/src/my_thoughts.md

 For example, if .compile is called task needs to process one single cache -> it can be stored in task directly

 In streamToFS or streamToJS story is a bit different.
-There is a custom array of all used and "to be used" cache pointer as well as their counter of awaiting usages.
+There is a custom array of all used and "to be used" cache pointers as well as their counter of future usages.
-It actually is just one pointer of data, which looks like this: [2byte num][8byte pointer]...
-All this custom array does is provides helper methods to operate this data as if it was is structures. (alignment is pricy and #pragma packs break ARM architecture)
-Its size is stored in "second param" to streamToXX - templatesList array from js.
-When constructing that buffer on the heap its values are zeros and null pointers.
-Its size == (2+8) * templatesList.Length() uint2 - amount for cache to definitely live before its removal/deletion.
-If zero from the beginning and pointer to the right is valid - cache has unlimited usage and should be removed in the end of the function.
-If was not zero and after some usage WAS SUPPOSED TO BECAME zero (but I leave it as a 1) - gets removed and pointer = nullptr.
-If that jpreviously removed cache happened to be used again (I would find "1" at the old usages), then I set usages to 0 instead of the amount passed from js.
-Each position in that buffer corresponds to position in templatesList.
-So each time new template recursively needs to be processed - its index is used to lookup from templatesList (number of usages and filename) and put to the same index in custom array.
+It is built like this: (cache*  x amount of caches, 16s x amount of caches) This is just 8byte aligned buffer, where first cache corresponds to first 16s - signed 16bit.
+If 16bit == -1 -> it has no limit of usages

 Task contains a list of chunks to write, which are determined by AST.
 Also forJS task has it as a js array